sseanik/python-cheatsheet-1531/README.md

 else:
     print("I need to go check the weather")

-# Long If Statements (Recommended) - Inside (brackets) with nice alignment
+# Long If Statements with brackets (Recommended)
 if (weather == "Sunny" or weather == "Windy" or weather == "Cloudy" or # You can even put a comment here
     weather == "Rainy"):
     print("Weather is very weathery today")

-# Long If Statements (Not recommended) - bad alignment and no trailing space or comment after '\' allowed
+# Long If Statements with backslash (Not recommended)
+# Why?
+Potentially bad alignment and no trailing space or comment after '\' allowed
 if weather == "Sunny" or weather == "Windy" or weather == "Cloudy" or \
     weather == "Rainy":
     print("Weather is very weathery today")